 More than a third of the displaced individuals in the globe are from Africa.
 People are being driven from their homes by old and new conflicts.
 At the same time, climate change produces acute food shortages and resource competition, which is made worse by a lack of humanitarian action.

 The Sahel region is a strip of terrain that runs from Senegal in the west to Ethiopia in the east, just south of the Sahara Desert.
-One of the largest and least well-known humanitarian crises anywhere globally is also present there.
+It also hosts one of the largest and least well-known humanitarian crises globally.

 The combination of armed war, political unrest, climate change, food shortages, and disease has led to a mega-crisis affecting many nations.